We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Collagen is a key component in bones, skin, muscles, and other body parts.
-People often take collagen supplement to support skin health, among other things, but does it really help?
+It may help improve skin health, relieve joint pain, and prevent bone loss, among other things.

 As a wrestler in high school, I always used a whey protein concentrate to promote muscle recovery and growth after workouts.